 Magento is a top-notch E-commerce platform to build a fully functional e-commerce store.
 Over 250,000+ websites are using Magento as their e-commerce platform.
 But only 26% of all Magento sites are transformed to Magento 2.

 Magento 2 is the superior version with advanced features and capabilities compared to Magento 1.
+Check this Magento tutorial for beginners to get an in-depth understanding of all of the platform features.
 Magento 1 has ended its support since June 2020 which means there will not be any security and upgrade release after the Magento 1 End of Life.
 All the Magento merchants are recommended to move their store from Magento 1 to Magento 2.

 Due to the complications in migration, many Magento merchants are hesitating to make the move.
 But the potentiality of Magento 2 is far more than the complexities.
 Running with Magento 1 will make your website slow and increase the risk of cyberattacks.